ndavido/fuelbuddy/README.md

 _**`Application for assisting in helping users plan journeys and track petrol/diesel usage.`**_

-The "fuelbuddy" application enables users to manage their fuel expenses.
-Fuelbuddy operates on a user-driven approach, where all data is sourced directly from the users.
-As a result, the information given in the application, such as gasoline prices, will be gathered from users.
-Fuelbuddy will provide distinctive functionalities that enable users to effectively manage their fuel expenditures.
-One of the capabilities is a neural network that predicts the user's anticipated fuel expenses for the upcoming week or month.
-Additionally, it will have functionalities such as a navigation tool that enables users traveling on lengthy trips to identify different gas stations along their route in order to choose the most cost-effective option.
-Fuelbuddy will cater to both conventional gasoline and diesel automobiles as well as electric vehicles.
-Electric car users will have the capability to easily find and navigate to charging stations in their vicinity, similar to users of petrol and diesel vehicles. fuelbuddy will further present diverse details on the user's automobile type by enabling them to input the precise model of their vehicle.
+fuelbuddy is an app that allows users to budget their fuel expenditure and plan journeys as well as being able to check current user submitted fuel prices at Stations. fuelbuddy boasts many important features to be able to make drivers lives easier, such as The Receipt Scanner which allows users to update their budget, log the receipt, and update the price at the station all in one go!
+Or the Dashboard, which breaks down the current and past weekly budgets set by the user!

 ## **Setting up Frontend**

 ### - _Prerequisites_

-Before you begin, make sure you have the following installed:
+> Before you begin, make sure you have the following installed:

 #### - _Node.js:_